 When Should You Avoid Brushing Your Teeth?

-Enamel, the protective outer layer of your teeth, shields the softer dentine and the nerve-filled pulp inside.
+Enamel, the protective outer layer of your teeth, shields the soft dentine and the nerve-filled pulp inside.
 But it’s also vulnerable to wear and tear, especially when exposed to acids.
 Brushing at the wrong time can strip away enamel, leading to sensitivity and potential damage to your teeth.

-1. Immediately After Eating
+1. Right After Eating

 2. After Vomiting